Lower Zakum oil field

-The Lower Zakum Oil Field is the lower horizons of the Zakum oil field 84 km north west of Abu Dhabi Islands.
+The Lower Zakum Oil Field is the lower horizons of the Zakum oil field 84 km northwest of Abu Dhabi Islands.

 The upper reservoir horizons are known as Upper Zakum oil field.

-It was discovered in 1963 and developed by Abu Dhabi National Oil Company.

-The oil field is owned by Abu Dhabi National Oil Company and operated by ADNOC Offshore.
+Discovered in 1963 and developed by Abu Dhabi National Oil Company, the oil field is owned by Abu Dhabi National Oil Company and operated by ADNOC Offshore.

-The 40% foreign interest is split between Japan's INPEX (Lead partner - 10%), the Chinese CNPC (10%), India's ONGC Videsh (10%), Italy's ENI (5%) and France's Total 5%.
+The 40% foreign interest is split among Japan's INPEX (lead partner - 10%), the Chinese CNPC (10%), India's ONGC Videsh (10%), Italy's ENI (5%) and France's Total (5%).

 The total proven reserves of the Lower Zakum oil field are around 17.2 billion barrels (2.42 billion tonnes), and production is centered on 425000 oilbbl/d.